deanturpin/WebGL/readme.md

 ## WebGL for busy people
-There are lots of good good WebGL tutorials but this is the smallest amount of code to get something on the screen&mdash;in one file&mdash;without wading through lots of documentation
+There are lots of good WebGL tutorials out there but this is a minimal implementation to get something on the screen&mdash;in one file&mdash;without wading through lots of documentation

 We're all busy people.